1 Getting Started with Data in R

 Throughout this book, we will assume that you are using R via RStudio.
 First time users often confuse the two.
 At its simplest, R is like a car’s engine while RStudio is like a car’s dashboard as illustrated in Figure 1.1.

-More precisely, R is a programming language that runs computations, while RStudio is an integrated development environment (IDE) that provides an interface by adding many convenient features and tools.
+More precisely, R is a programming language that runs computations, whereas RStudio is an integrated development environment (IDE) that provides an interface by adding many convenient features and tools.
 So just as the way of having access to a speedometer, rear-view mirrors, and a navigation system makes driving much easier, using RStudio’s interface makes using R much easier as well.

 1.1.1 Installing R and RStudio